 For example, a simple symbol, item or color can hold tremendous value and influence, often our feelings are beyond words, and can be felt in the body triggering memories and reflection.
 In present time, where interpersonal communication is diminishing and sending an emoji for example, is indicative of the average time “put in” to checking in with our feelings.
 But largely this demonstrates how an exchange of simple images can carry/hold so much meaning.

-In my workshops I focus on the use of symbols and images throughout, creating Process Art and Psychoeducational lecture.
-Conceptually “Process” Art focuses on the journey and process of the experience, rather than on an expectation of projected outcome (which is often a measure of skill or ability implying judgement).
+In my workshops I focus on the use of Expressive Healing Arts, symbols and images throughout.
+Conceptually this “Process-Art" focuses on the journey and process of the experience, rather than on an expectation of projected outcome (which is often a measure of skill or ability implying judgement).
 My program focusses on empowering individuals to celebrate their uniqueness and to express themselves without judgement.
 This means working towards a goal of accepting your “Self” unconditionally, and just by implication conceptually revokes failure as a possibility, and therefore relieves any pressure of expectation!
 Creating art as a process can be used as a practice of self-reflection, as a way of “tuning in” to your self, and in my workshops you will learn how to use it and apply it to your life.
 This process of checking in with our self in a non/judgemental, supportive environment promotes self-awareness, self-acceptance and personal growth.

 Program Fundamentals ~ My Research and Thesis